bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 * You can include sub-resources within a request.
 * Each V3 resource includes a meta object, simplifying pagination.
 * V3 [Brands](https://developer.bigcommerce.com/api-reference/store-management/catalog/brands/getbrandbyid), [Categories](https://developer.bigcommerce.com/api-reference/store-management/catalog/category/getcategorybyid), [Products](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproductbyid), and [Product Variants](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-variants/getvariantbyid) expose a metafields resource for use by developers to store custom data.
 * V3 API is optimized for performance.
-In general, data can be sent, received, and processed faster via V3, relative to V2.
+In general, data can be sent, received, and processed faster via V3 relative to V2.

 ## Difference between V2 and V3 Catalog APIs

 ### Product variants and modifiers instead of option sets

-V3 Catalog introduced a new option model, which included two types of options: [variant options](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant-options) and [modifiers](https://developer.bigcommerce.com/api-docs/store-management/products-overview#modifier-options).
+V3 Catalog introduced a new option model that included two types of options: [variant options](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant-options) and [modifiers](https://developer.bigcommerce.com/api-docs/store-management/products-overview#modifier-options).

 You can now create variants and modifiers in one call without having to create option sets beforehand.
-The new option model simplified the creation and management of variant prices and modifier adjusters and removed the need to use complex rules, in all but some cases.
+The new option model simplified the creation and management of variant prices and modifier adjusters.
+In all but some cases,  it removed the need to use complex rules.

-#### Variant options
+**Variant options**

 [Variant options](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant-options) represent options used for variant generation.
 A shopper has to choose from available variant options before adding a product to the cart.
 Variant options include multiple-choice types such as swatch, rectangle, radio button, and dropdown.

-Variant options example: size or color.
+*Variant options example:* size or color.

-#### Variants
+**Variants**

 [Variants](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant) are created based on the combination of variant options and have their own attributes such as image, prices, weight, and stock level.

-Variant example: large blue t-shirt.
+*Variant example:* large blue t-shirt.

-#### Modifiers
+**Modifiers**

 [Modifiers](https://developer.bigcommerce.com/api-docs/store-management/products-overview#modifier-options) represent options used for additional product customization such as gift wrapping, engraving, text to be printed on a t-shirt, or a warranty.
 Unlike variant options, modifiers do not generate variants, and you can display them as *required* or *optional* on the storefront.
 You can use modifiers along with [rules](https://developer.bigcommerce.com/api-docs/store-management/products-overview#complex-rules) to change a product's price or weight.
 Modifiers include multiple-choice types such as swatch, rectangle, radio button, and dropdown, and non-multiple-choice types such as text, multi-line text, date picker, file upload, and pick list.